 Yes, prisons are a business.
 One of the biggest businesses in the country actually.
 According to a report done by Cuentame, three major private prison industries (The GEO Group, Inc., Corrections Corporations of America and Management & Training Corporation) make close to 5 BILLION dollars every year from the profits gained from prisons across the country.
 These three private prison corporations not only have great monetary power, but they have much political influence in what laws do or do not get passed in their favor.
 Most recently, this can be seen in Arizona’s anti-immigrant law SB1070 (read this for more info: http://www.npr.org/2010/10/28/130833741/prison-economics-help-drive-ariz-immigration-law).

-This summer, I will begin my research for my Spanish Senior Seminar class that I will be taking next fall and God has laid it on my heart to investigate more about the private prison industrial complex and its role in criminalizing, terrorizing and above all else dehumanizing, immigrant communities across the country.
+This summer, I will begin my research for my Spanish Senior Seminar class that I will be taking next fall to investigate more about the private prison industrial complex and its role in criminalizing, terrorizing and above all else dehumanizing, immigrant communities across the country.

 Today reminded me why the role of the private prison industry in the destruction of immigrant communities must be exposed.
 The livelihood of immigrant communities depends upon it.
 The truth needs to be brought to light.
 And Edgar needs to be able to see his dad, face-to-face without bars in front of him, as a free human being full of worth, dignity and value in the eyes of God.